Z-hugo/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software.
 Git tracks changes of files.
-Creating a new branch is quick.
+Creating a  sdasdas new branch is quick.

 ADD BY SJY